onzfonz/comp227/src/content/3/en/part3c.md

 })
 ```

-If the format of the id is incorrect, then we will end up in the error handler defined in the *catch* block.
+If the format of the id is incorrect, then we will end up in the error handler defined in the `catch` block.
 The appropriate status code for the situation is [400 Bad Request](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.1) because the situation fits the description perfectly:

-> <i>The request could not be understood by the server due to malformed syntax.
+> *The request could not be understood by the server due to malformed syntax.
-The client SHOULD NOT repeat the request without modifications.</i>
+  The client SHOULD NOT repeat the request without modifications.*

 We have also added some data to the response to shed some light on the cause of the error.